Avoiding Common Winter Injuries

 Snow Shoveling Winter Injuries

 Winter is here.
-Time to enjoy the season and keep those winter injuries to a minimum.
-The more you know, the better prepared you will be.
-The most common winter accidents that can lead to severe injuries include:
+While it can be a fun season, it also brings winter injuries.
+With icy sidewalks, heavy snow, and fast-paced winter sports, the more you know, the better prepared you will be.
+The most common winter accidents that can lead to serious injuries include:

 • Slips and falls on ice